 Key Milestones

 IPF provides representation to individuals in their effort to prove their innocence and does so at no cost to the innocent inmate.
-Annually IPF processes nearly 1,000 requests for assistance from inmates and their families, and the project is currently litigating more than three dozen cases with hundreds more in various stages of review and investigation.
+Annually IPF processes nearly 1,000 requests for assistance from people in prison and their families, and the project is currently litigating more than three dozen cases with hundreds more in various stages of review and investigation.

 IPF has secured the release and exoneration of a number of innocent individuals from Florida’s prisons, including achieving the exoneration of James Bain, whose 35 years of wrongful incarceration was longer than that of any DNA exoneree in the United States at the time of his release.